halilozercan/BetterVideoPlayer/README.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_myplayer);

-        // Grabs a reference to the player view player = (BetterVideoPlayer) findViewById(R.id.player);
+        // Grab a reference to the player view player = findViewById(R.id.player);

-        // Sets the callback to this Activity, since it inherits EasyVideoCallback player.setCallback(this);

-        // Sets the source to the HTTP URL held in the TEST_URL variable.
+        // Set the source to the HTTP URL held in the TEST_URL variable.
         // To play files, you can use Uri.fromFile(new File("...")) player.setSource(Uri.parse(TEST_URL));